aantron/ocaml.org/data/planet/ocsigen/ocsigen-step-by-step-tutorial-for-client-server-web-application-12.md

 </code></pre></div></div>

 <p>This will compile your application and run ocsigenserver on it.
 (Refer
-to the manual on how to compile your project &ldquo;by hand&rdquo;.)</p>
+to the manual on how to compile your project “by hand”.)</p>

 <p>Your page is now available at URL <code class="language-plaintext highlighter-rouge">http://localhost:8080/graff</code>.</p>

 <h3>Services</h3>

-<p>Unlike typical web programming techniques (CGI, PHP, &hellip;), with Eliom you do not need to write one file per URL.
-The application can be split into multiple files as per the developer&rsquo;s style.
+<p>Unlike typical web programming techniques (CGI, PHP, …), with Eliom you do not need to write one file per URL.
+The application can be split into multiple files as per the developer’s style.
 What matters is that you eventually produce a single module (*.cmo or *.cma) for the whole website.</p>

 <p>Module
 <a href="http://ocsigen.org/eliom/5.0/api/client/Eliom_service">Eliom_service</a>